 Working with Crystals

 Again- Crystal Rising Co is a great resource for these!

 You can use crystals to help ground, clear, focus, uplift, comfort- anything really.
 They’re a beautiful tool we can use to enhance our self care practice.

-You might also like: 10 Most Powerful Crystals for Grounding
+You might also like: Best Crystals for Protecting Your Energy

 Learning how to work with your chakras is essential for spiritual self care.
 Once you become familiar with each of your energy centers- you’ll eventually be able to sense which areas are in need of some attention.